andrewzcsse/New-Blog/_posts/2024-05-14-College_Articulation_Blog.md

 }
 ```

-- backgroundDim was created as a method under the leaderboard object
+- backgroundDim was created as a property under the leaderboard object
 - There are two functions, `create()` and `remove()`
 - The create function generates the div element and assigns all of its properties